+The Nomination and Remunerations Committee was restructured on April 11, 2017 and comprises of four Directors of whom one is an independent Director, a non-executive Director chairs the Committee.
 The committee is responsible for submitting recommendations to the Board for appointing members of the Board and Executive Management, facilitating the annual self-assessment of the Board performance and supervising their training and development process.
 It is also responsible for assessing the remunerations of the Board and Executive management as per the Company's long-term strategic objectives.